esmf-org/esmf/src/addon/ESMX/README.md

 **None**<br>
 The ESMX build system will not build the component.
 The ESMX build system searches for the CMake configuration file, fortran module, and libraries in the install\_prefix directory.

-### Project integration

-It can be convenient (and in many cases necessary) to integrate the above outlined ESMX CMake procedure into a project's existing build system.
-This is particularily true when using ESMX in the context of hierarchical testing, where each test might specify a custom `esmxBuild.yaml` configuration.
-In this case each test will need to build a separate `esmx` executable when it is triggered.

-Integration e.g. into a GNU Makefile is very straight forward:

-    include $(ESMFMKFILE)

-    esmx: esmxBuild.yaml
-	    cmake -S$(ESMF_ESMXDIR) -Bbuild
-	    cmake --build ./build

-Inluding the `esmf.mk` file via the environment variable `ESMFMKFILE` automatically sets the `ESMF_ESMXDIR` variable needed to find the corresponding ESMX CMake build files.

-The `esmx` target indicates a dependency on configuration file `esmxBuild.yaml` to ensure rebuilding of the `esmx` executable each time the build configuration changes.
-The build rule for `esmx` simply executes the two standard CMake commands introduced earlier.

-A successful execution of the `esmx` target will result in the creation of the unfied driver executable as `build/esmx` under the local directory.

 ### esmxRun.config

 The `esmx` executable is launched the same way any other ESMF or NUOPC application is launched.
 Typically this means starting it through the system specific MPI launch facility (mpirun, mpiexec, srun, ...).